dconley1212/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+   React JS is a Javascript library used for building user interfaces.
+It solves the problem of the DOM not being super efficient since it reloads every element every time after user interaction.
+Where as, React will create a virtual DOM it only sends information to the Dom of each component that underwent a change from the user, which makes it extremely more efficient than re-rending the whole DOM every single time.
 1. Describe component state.
+   A component state is an instance of a react component that is an object that holds some information that may change over the lifetime of the component.
 1. Describe props.
+   Props are arguments passed usually as data from one component to another through html attributes.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+   They are anything that affects something outside the scope of the current function that's being executed.
+You sync effects by using the Effect hook.